Locomotion Policy Guided Traversability Learning using Volumetric Representations of Complex Environments: APPROACH

 The network is trained to minimize the reconstruction and traversability estimation loss.
 The reconstruction loss is evaluated per decoder layer and is given by the weighted binary cross-entropy between predicted pruning mask and the respectively down-sampled target traversability cost tensor.
 The traversability loss is given by the mean squared error between the predicted and target traversability score.
 Here, the traversability loss is only assessed for correctly instantiated (true positive) points.
 ADAM with weight decay is used to optimize the network for 100.000 steps with a batch size of 8.
 The learning rate is scheduled according to the \textit{1cycle} learning rate with a target learning rate of~$0.001$~\cite{Leslie17}.
 During training at each network layer the correct-pruning mask is enforced for training stability.

 The occupancy map created based on the full available mesh data does not resemble the data sensed by a robot during its mission.
 Surfaces are mostly observed from limited viewpoints, under sensor noise and odometry errors, which degrade the quality of the occupancy map generated online during a mission.
 We increase the robustness of the network using data augmentation.
 Firstly, only voxels are marked as traversable if a continuous traversable path exists, connecting the voxel to the starting robot position at the center.
 This is done by applying a flood-fill algorithm.
 The designed data augmentation exploits two underlying assumptions.
-The traversability score is independent of the occupancy state of a voxel further away than \SI{1}{m} from the next traversable cell and the traversability cost prediction is supposed to be invariant to minor surface imperfections.
-First, single voxels are dropped randomly with an increasing probability the further away from the center.
-Secondly, the surface imperfections are generated by randomly spawning voxels within the proximity of occupied voxels.
+Given the robots' size the traversability score is independent of the occupancy state of a voxel further away than \SI{1}{m} from it.
+Additionally, the traversability cost prediction should be invariant to minor surface imperfections, which commonly arise due to discretization effects when generating occupancy maps.
+These two assumptions allow us to randomly drop occupied voxels and add surface imperfections by randomly spawning voxels within the proximity of occupied voxels.